-SFL's sustainable success depends on our strong connections with the diverse range of stakeholders in our business.
-We are committed to achieve a transparent and effective communication with all stakeholders on their views and expectations.
-Through interactions with internal and external stakeholders, we become more effective in refining our sustainability strategy to stay agile and address emerging challenges.
+SFL's sustainability depends on strong connections to our diverse range of stakeholders.
+We are committed to having transparent and effective communication with all stakeholders to allow a deep understanding of their views and expectations.
+This allows us to refine our sustainability strategy in line with stakeholder concerns to remain agile and able address emerging challenges.